vixifying/store-rtk/README.md

 ### Main Focus of this is just to update few things on Tailwind & Redux Toolkit

 ##### Not really focused on UI much & get the job done

+###### Know issues:

+1. Id is from API itself so if same item added multiple times (Remove will behave abnormally)
+   a.
+React shows Key warning
+   b.
+If one item is removed all the items with same key will also be removed